The Master of Counselling is a two-year course, and is available on both a full time and part time basis.

 Skills are developed alongside critically reflective practice that is applied to substantial real-world counselling experience.

 Students in the Master of Counselling are exposed to a range of theories and encouraged to develop a holistic approach to counselling based on the understanding that the human person is an integrated being and that no one approach to counselling has all the answers or is the right approach for every client.
-You will develop an intentionally integrated understanding of the human person, the basis of human difficulties, and processes of change, growth and healing.
+In the Master of Counselling, you will develop an intentionally integrated understanding of the human person, the basis of human difficulties, and processes of change, growth and healing.

-You will learn to implement a process that holds the potential to mobilise change for clients.
-Built on trauma-informed principles, this process-based approach then becomes the basis of theoretical integration.
-There is a strong emphasis on developing the person of the counsellor.
+Students will learn to implement a process that holds the potential to mobilise change for clients.
+Built on trauma-informed principles, this process-based approach of the course then becomes the basis of theoretical integration.
+There is a strong emphasis on developing the personality of the counsellor.
 This includes valuing the well-being of the counsellor.

 As a ‘first training’ course, the Master of Counselling is not available to students who already hold a PACFA-accredited qualification, such as a Bachelor of Counselling.